 Internal vibrations, also known as internal tremors, can affect people with Parkinson’s disease, multiple sclerosis, or essential tremor.
 Internal tremors are not harmful, but they be can be worrying and may interfere with a person’s daily life.

 Internal tremors are shaking sensations felt inside the body.
 They occur without visible movement, which external tremors produce.

 A person may experience internal tremors in the trunk, arms, legs, or internal organs.

 In this article, we look at the causes and treatment of internal tremors.

 The causes of internal tremors are not well understood, and current research is limited.
 However, doctors tend to believe that these tremors stem from the same neurological causes of external tremors.

 Authors of a 2016 study have suggested that internal tremors are early, unusual symptoms of movement disorders, such as PD.
 Other researchers have proposed that anyone can experience internal tremors, but they are more pronounced in people with PD, MS, and ET.

 Below, find more information about PD, MS, and ET, the three most common causes of internal tremors.

 PD is a neurological disease that results from the loss of dopamine-producing brain cells.
-It usually occurs in people over 60 years old.
+It usually occurs in people

 People with PD may experience some of the following symptoms: